GanChuanYin/blog/docs/05.Vue/Vue3-Doc-Best-Practices.md

 Vue's reactivity system is deep by default.
 While this makes state management intuitive, it does create a certain level of overhead when the data size is large, because every property access triggers proxy traps that perform dependency tracking.
 This typically becomes noticeable when dealing with large arrays of deeply nested objects, where a single render needs to access 100,000+ properties, so it should only affect very specific use cases.

 Vue does provide an escape hatch to opt-out of deep reactivity by using`shallowRef()` and `shallowReactive()`.
-Shallow APIs create state that is reactive only at the <font color=gree size=4>`root level`</font>, and exposes all nested objects untouched.
+Shallow APIs create state that is reactive only at the <font color=#3498db size=4>`root level`</font>, and exposes all nested objects untouched.
 This keeps nested property access fast, with the trade-off being that we must now treat all nested objects as immutable, and updates can only be triggered by replacing the root state:

 ```typescript
 const shallowArray = shallowRef([